-If an appeal is not settled through appeal management discussions between the parties, the Board can hold hearings in-person, by telephone conference or by way of written submissions.
-The hearings are open to the public and the Board publishes a Calendar of in person hearings for the public's information.
-For written submissions, the filed written submissions are available for review by the public upon request.
-For in-person hearings of simple appeals, usually one Board member will be assigned to conduct the hearing.
-For more complex appeals a panel of 2 or more Board members may be used.
+If an appeal is not resolved, the Board can hold hearings in-person, by telephone conference, by video conference, or through written submissions.
+For in-person hearings of simple appeals, usually one Board member will be assigned to the panel that will conduct the hearing.
+For more complex appeals, two or more Board members may be assigned to the panel.

 While not as formal as court proceedings, Board hearings are reasonably formal and parties are expected to act appropriately.
 Parties may represent themselves or have an agent or lawyer represent them.
 The Board will determine whether or not the hearing will be recorded.
 Hearings are open to the public.

-The panel will determine who will present their case first.
-Usually the party appealing (the Appellant) proceeds first, with a brief opening statement that explains the appeal issues and then presents their evidence.
-The Appellant may also call witnesses, if any, to present evidence.
-The Appellant and any witnesses are not expected to detail or read all evidence, as the parties are usually required to submit all documents and written evidence in advance of the hearing.
-The Board panel will consider all these documents.
-The Respondent (normally the Assessor) will have an opportunity to question the Appellant or any witnesses.
+The Panel will determine who will present their case first.
+Usually the party appealing (the Appellant) proceeds first, starting with a brief opening statement that explains the appeal issues.
+Following the opening statement, the Appellant will present their evidence, and calling their witnesses, if any.
+The Appellant is not expected to detail or read all their evidence, as the parties are usually required to submit all documents and written evidence before the hearing.
+The Panel will review all the materials prior to the hearing and consider all submitted documents in their decision.
+Once the Appellant and witnesses have presented their evidence, the Respondent (normally the Assessor) will have an opportunity to question the Appellant or any witnesses.

-Following the hearing, the panel will prepare a written decision with reasons.
-The Board will send the parties the decision as soon as possible, however, due to the appeal load, complexity of the appeal and other resource issues, it may take a few months.
+Following the hearing, the Panel will prepare a written decision with reasons.
+The Board will send the parties the decision within 60 to 90 days; in rare instances, the decision may be issued beyond 90 days due to appeal volume, the complexity of the appeal and resource issues.